How to Find Clay, the Definitive Guide

 A plastic clay is a good candidate to bring home and try making something out of, grab some for yourself and a little to share with me too.

-How to process natural clay
+How to process wild clay

 Now you have found some clay you will want to work it into a usable lump and make something out of it.
 Only by making something from the clay will you know if it will work for your intended purpose.
 The best way to quickly make this clay usable is to dry process it using the instructions below.